openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/discussions.rst

-To help students learn how to get the most out of course discussions, and find the best discussion topic to use for their questions and conversations, you can seed discussion topics by adding posts before your course starts.
+To help students learn how to get the most out of course discussions, and find the best discussion topic to use for their questions and conversations, you can seed discussion topics in course-wide discussion topics before the course starts.
 Some examples follow.

 * In the General topic (which is included in every course by default), add an [INTRO] post to initiate a thread for student and staff introductions.

-* For each topic that you create, add the first post to it to describe the way you intend it to be used.
-In addition to providing guidance, these initial messages can also act as models for students to follow when they create their own posts.
+* For each course-wide discussion topic that you create, add an initial post to describe the way you intend that discussion to be used.
+In addition to providing guidance, these initial messages can act as models for learners to follow when they create their own posts.

-* If you include discussion components along with problem components in a unit, you can add a post that encourages students to use the topic to ask for help with the problems, but reminds them not to post the answers.
+We strongly recommend that you do not create seed posts in content-specific discussion topics before the course starts or before the containing unit is released.
+The category and subcategory names for content-specific discussion topics are subject to the release visibility of their containing unit, and are not visible until the unit is released.
+For more details, see :ref:`Visibility of Discussion Topics`.

 ======================================
 Minimize Thread Proliferation